kevincnguyen/kevincnguyen.github.io/README.md

 # kevincnguyen.github.io

-## :rocket: About
+## About
-An interactive personal resume website [Last updated 9/2022]
+An interactive personal resume website built with HTML and CSS [Last updated 9/2022]